AMA-VIP/LITA_PROJECT-2-SUBSCRIPTION-DATA-/README.md

 ## EXPLORATORY DATA ANALYSIS (EDA)
 Key analysis and visualization includes
 - Sum Of Revenue by Region: Clustered Column Chart was used to find the sum of revenue gotten from each region
+- Sum of Revenues: The card chart was used to show the total sum of revenue gotten from the period of time
+-